KasraMazaheri/TritonLinOSS/README.md

 curl -Ls https://astral.sh/uv/install.sh | sh
 ```

-Configuring the linoss environment:
+Configuring the TritonLinOSS environment:
 ```
-cd linoss/
+cd TritonLinOSS/
 uv sync
 ```
-This will create a virtual environment in `linoss/.venv`.
+This will create a virtual environment in `TritonLinOSS/.venv`.

 Use `uv run` instead of `python` when running scripts.